nesyconf/nesy2025/travel_information.md

 You must book and pay for all your own travel expenses.

 **If traveling by air**, please make your reservations as soon as possible to obtain the best rate.
 We strongly recommend flying into San Jose International Airport (SJC).
-We can reimburse only coach class tickets.
 Drive times from the airports to the UCSC area are as follows: San Jose airport ~45 minutes, San Francisco airport ~90 minutes, Oakland airport ~90 minutes.

-**If you use your personal vehicle** for any leg of the travel, you must provide your departure and destination addresses so that we can calculate your mileage for reimbursement.

-**If you choose another form of transportation** (such your personal vehicle, car rental, Amtrak or Greyhound) to your destination rather than fly, UCSC will reimburse the lesser of the two costs.
-Your personal automobile must be insured.
+**If you choose another form of transportation** (such your personal vehicle, car rental, Amtrak or Greyhound) to your destination rather than fly, your personal automobile must be insured.

 ### Ground transportation to/from airport
 We recommend using ride-sharing services (e.g., Uber, Lyft) from home to your local Airport, and the Airport to Santa Cruz.